 Tom’s – an AA Rosette restuarant with a strong focus on local and seasonal produce.
 Tom’s serves a predominantly seafood menu in a newly refurbished venue on the seafront.
 Outside dining is available too.
 Open Wednesday to Saturday.

 Millside – a friendly little restaurant by the river serving fresh seasonal ingredients with a strong bias to fish dishes.
 There’s a pretty outdoor terrace for sunny days.
-Open Monday, Tuesday and Friday
+Open Monday to Friday

 The Oyster and Fish House – Mark Hix adds his sparkle to this fish restaurant with the best views in town.
 There’s an outdoor terrace which is fabulous in good weather.
 Open Tuesday to Saturday plus Sunday lunch.